UKHomeOffice/rtp-monitoring-metrics/README.md

 # RTP monitoring and metrics

 This module is intended to be used with node.js web apps using Express.
+It exports an express router which provides useful endpoints.

 ### Endpoints provided